pnp/copilot-connectors-samples/samples/dotnet-csharp-graphdocs-ttk/README.md

 The sample illustrates the following concepts:

-- simplify debugging and provisioning of resources with Teams Toolkit for Visual Studio
+- simplify debugging and provisioning of resources with Microsoft 365 Agents Toolkit for Visual Studio
 - support the ability to toggle the connection status in the Microsoft Teams admin center
 - create external connection schema
 - support full ingestion of data